-We all would like to have the budget for a designer wardrobe but instead, we will need to use the right tools and sense about getting the look right.
+We all would like to have the budget for a designer wardrobe, but instead, we will need to use the right tools and sense about getting the look right.

 Attitude is a settled way of thinking and feeling, reflecting on our behavior.
-That is why what we wear whether we are aware of it or not, is a key part of our style and identity — simply because when we look good, we feel good and when we feel good, we look good, a reciprocate formula.
+That is why what we wear whether we are aware of it or not, is a crucial part of our style and identity — only because when we look good, we feel good and when we feel good, we look good, a reciprocate formula.
 Confidence is always attractive for either-gender, situation and business field.